ChrisChoi314/chrischoi314.github.io/_projects/mg_paper.md

   </div>
 </div>
 <div class="caption">
   Figure 4: Example of the resulting GW energy spectrum in the time-dependent massive gravity model, plotted for the graviton mass, the cutoff time, and the inflationary rate of expansion.
-The orange regions show the parameter space that is within $1-3\sigma$ of the NANOGrav energy density in the characteristic frequency range.
+The orange regions show the parameter space that is within $$1-3\sigma$$ of the NANOGrav energy density in the characteristic frequency range.
 </div>

 When the graviton is temporarily massive during inflation or reheating, the resulting spectrum can be strongly *blue-tilted*, meaning that the amplitude increases with frequency.
 This is in contrast to the nearly scale-invariant (flat) primordial spectrum from massless tensor perturbations in standard inflationary scenarios.
 The blue-tilted terminology simply comes from the analogous notion of frequencies being blue-shifted because of the Doppler effect.

 ## Connecting to NANOGrav

 Once we computed the spectrum, we needed to see if it could explain the signal detected by NANOGrav.
-Recall that the NANOGrav measurement is typically expressed in terms of the *characteristic strain spectrum*, which is related to $\Omega_{\text{GW}}$ by:
+Recall that the NANOGrav measurement is typically expressed in terms of the *characteristic strain spectrum*, which is related to $$\Omega_{\text{GW}}$$ by:

 $$
 h_c(f) = \sqrt{\frac{3H_0^2}{2\pi^2}} \frac{\Omega_{\text{GW}}(f)^{1/2}}{f},
 $$

-where $H_0$ is the present-day Hubble parameter.
+where $$H_0$$ is the present-day Hubble parameter.
 We converted our results into this form and overlaid them on the NANOGrav posterior for the energy density, as seen in the next figure:

 <div class="row justify-content-sm-center">
   <div class="col-sm mt-3 mt-md-0">